 3. Dangerous Decorations

-Most decorations look like toys to pets and should be used with caution and supervision.
+Most decorations look like toys to a curious pet and should be used with caution and supervision.
 Tinsel and other shiny, stringy ornaments should be watched closely or avoided entirely if you have a cat.
 It can cause internal blockages if ingested.

 Pets can also get tangled in decorations and have to potential to strangle or hurt them.
 Considering that most ornaments are fragile and breakable, your playful kitten or curious pooch could easily knock them down, leaving sharp shards on the floor.